 The actual Moon in the sky is ever-changing, and in a similar vein the Moon tarot card has many different interpretations.
 The only common point between all these interpretations is that they are all layered, not easily accessible, and usually require a close connection with your unconscious mind to be fully understood.
 Instinct and intuition are the mysterious keys that can unlock the wisdom hidden away by the Moon.
 Like the secrets in an initiatory tradition, they require a thorough knowledge of symbolism to be fully understood.

-Illusions, double meanings, dreams, imagination.
+Illusions, double meanings, dreams, and imagination.

-Reversed: Lies, deceit, darkness, nightmares
+Reversed: Lies, deceit, darkness, and nightmares.